PYRORobotics/programming-guide/docs/Clean_Code_Guide.md

 ***Style is likely the most subjective feature of programming, even writing in general, and as such, any guide on this topic should be taken with a grain of salt.
 These suggestions are personallized to me (@bjrice13) such that I write code meaningful to me.***

-***With that in mide, everyone should adopt their own style best fit for their own personal use, meaning everyone's styles will vary.***
+***With that in mind, everyone should adopt their own style best fit for their own personal use, meaning everyone's styles will vary.***

 *Several of these suggestions have been adopted from [this](https://youtu.be/ZsHMHukIlJY) very polarizing video.*